What Are Discount Real Estate Brokers and Should I Use One?

 Not all discount brokerages offer the in-person representation of a live real estate agent.
 The comprehensive services offered by a full-commission real estate agent are often provided as part of your contract with your agent and additional services, such as staging, or at a discounted rate to what you’d pay if you hired a professional contractor on your own.

-In addition, the professional services of an agent lend themselves to your paying less.
+In addition, the professional services of an agent can help you pay less in the long run.

 For example, says Dombrowsky, if a real estate agent hasn’t prepared the legal documentation, your real estate attorney may charge you more to review your documentation.